Composite SLO essentials

 burned by the given component.

-The impact is considered within the selected time window.
+The impact is considered within the composite SLO's time window.

 Let's consider the composite contains two components.